Nine virtual festive office Christmas party ideas

 1) Festive trivia

-So many companies are offering virtual parties this year – it’s just about selecting the one that’s right for you and your business.
+So many companies are offering virtual team building parties this year – it’s just about selecting the one that’s right for you and your business.
 If you’re looking for activities for a larger group of people with eclectic interests then choosing a quiz package that features different rounds could be worth exploring.

 This year, Wildgoose have created the virtual work Christmas social, which includes three different rounds, from festive trivia questions, to famous soundtracks and Christmas movies.
 This might be one occasion that the distance between players might be a good thing – we all know how heated Christmas quizzes can get!